Serious Injury Law Limited Client Care Information Document and terms and conditions

 We will retain your data after our contract ends, for a period of 7 years, starting when a client reaches the age of 18 and or regains capacity, or for so long as any regulatory or legally stipulated period requires.
 We may retain your data for longer periods, particularly where we need to withhold destruction or disposal of data based on an order from the courts, during or in contemplation of litigation or an investigation by law enforcement agencies or our regulators.
 This is intended to make sure that we will be able to produce records as evidence, if they are needed.

 The Solicitors Regulation Authority requires us to tell you we operate a complaint handling procedure.
-If you have any concerns about the way your instructions are being handled, you should firstly discuss them with the person dealing with your claim.
+If you have any concerns about the way your instructions are being handled, you should firstly discuss them with the person dealing with your claim, or their supervisor.
 If the problem cannot be resolved at that stage, please ask for a copy of our written complaints procedure which will advise you as to how our Managing Partner will deal with your complaint and assist you in presenting it.
 You are entitled to complain about any bill for legal costs we ask you to pay.
 You can do this by applying to the court for an assessment of the bill under Part III of the Solicitors Act 1974.
-As solicitors, we are subject to non-judicial means of dispute resolution - you can contact the Legal Ombudsman who investigates complaints against solicitors (the Ombudsman may not deal with a complaint about a bill if you have applied to the court for assessment of that bill).
-Contact details are - email: firstname.lastname@example.org, web: www.legalombudsman.org.uk, tel: 0300 555 0333, post: Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJ.
-There are some relevant time limits: generally speaking, your complaint should be brought to the Ombudsman no later than six years from the act or omission or three years from when you should reasonably have known there was cause for complaint; and the '6 month rule', you should contact the Ombudsman within 6 months of receiving a final response from us after complaining to us.
+As solicitors, we are subject to non-judicial means of dispute resolution – you can contact the Legal Ombudsman who investigates complaints against solicitors (the Ombudsman may not deal with a complaint about a bill if you have applied to the court for assessment of that bill).
+Contact details are – email: email@example.com, web: www.legalombudsman.org.uk, tel: 0300 555 0333, post: Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJ.
+There are some relevant time limits: generally speaking, your complaint should be brought to the Ombudsman no later than six years from the act or omission or three years from when you should reasonably have known there was cause for complaint; and the ‘6-month rule’, you should contact the Ombudsman within 6 months of receiving a final response from us after complaining to us.

 We may be required to hold your money for you, such as in a bank account or similar, in certain circumstances.
 Examples include holding your money on your behalf because you have instructed us to; whilst we await payment of our bill; waiting to pay a bill on your behalf or pending direction or approval from the court regarding investment etc. We will hold any of your money subject to Solicitors Regulation Authority Accounts rules.
 You may instruct us where to hold your money and we will comply with reasonable instructions if any required action is compliant with Solicitors Regulation Authority Accounts rules.

 We are required to pay interest on client money held in a client account when it is fair and reasonable to do so in all circumstances.
 When we hold monies in our general client account on your behalf, we will calculate interest from the date that the funds have cleared in our client account.
 When calculating the interest, we will take into account the amount held, the length of time the cleared funds were held and the current rate of interest payable by our bank.
-In accordance with Solicitors Accounts Rules, if the total interest accrued on any monies held is less than £20.00, we are not obliged to pay this to you, unless, it is deemed fair and reasonable to do so.
+In accordance with Solicitors Regulation Authority Accounts rules, if the total interest accrued on any monies held is less than £20.00, we are not obliged to pay this to you, unless, it is deemed fair and reasonable to do so.
 If monies are held in a separate designated client account, we will account to you for all interest earned on the account from the date of opening until the date of closure in accordance with the current interest rate at our bank.
 If we act for you in more than one matter, we will treat all your matters separately when calculating any interest due.
 Please note that after six months we will cancel any cheques that you have not presented for payment.
 To take into account the cost of cancelling the original cheque and reissuing a new cheque in its place, we will not account to you for any interest that may have accrued.
 Any client money held in this way is classified as belonging to you, not us, for most third party purposes, including tax and state benefit responsibilities.

-If the place where your money is held (i.e. a bank) fails to meet its liability to repay, release or otherwise make good your money, we will not be liable to you for any shortfall beyond the extent of the minimum amount of professional indemnity insurance we are obliged to hold.
+If the place where your money is held (i.e., a bank) fails to meet its liability to repay, release or otherwise make good your money, we will not be liable to you for any shortfall beyond the extent of the minimum amount of professional indemnity insurance we are obliged to hold.
 This restriction of our liability to you is irrespective of whether you, we, or both of us selected the failed holding organisation.

-We will hold your money in NatWest plc or Handelsbanken.
+We will hold your money in NatWest plc, HSBC plc or Handelsbanken.
 The Financial Services Compensation Scheme (FSCS) limit of £85,000 applies to individuals, so even if you hold other personal monies with the same bank the limit total will not exceed £85,000.
-NatWest plc and Handelsbanken may have several brands and/or trading names.
+NatWest plc, HSBC plc, and Handelsbanken may have several brands and/or trading names.
 You should check your position with your bank and/or financial advisers.
 In instructing us to act for you, you consent to us disclosing your details to the FSCS in the event of a bank failure.
 If you are a corporate body client and are not considered a small company by the FSCS, then you will not be eligible for compensation under the scheme.

 We hold PII with W R Berkley Limited of WRB Legal Solutions, 70 St Mary Axe, London, EC3A 8BE to a limit of £20 million for any one claim.

-Individual partners, directors, members or employees of Serious Law LLP or the firm itself may hold shares in, interests in or have commercial relationships with companies or organisations.
+Individual partners, shareholders, directors, consultants, members or employees of Serious Injury Law Limited or the firm itself may hold shares in, interests in or have commercial relationships with companies or organisations.
 We will notify you of anything other than a minor non-controlling interest in any company that provides services to you or is linked to the matter we are assisting you with.
 We support a number of charities and organisations with links to the work we do, in monetary and non-monetary ways.
 Some of those charities and organisations may select our firm to be recommended to their contacts who may require our expert assistance.

 We may assign our rights and / or obligations under our agreement with you to any business which is a successor to our business or part of it.
 The terms and conditions in the contract supersede any previous agreement with you.